-Bristol in the South-West of England, is a vibrant, historic, colorful city with a laid back atmosphere and a world class nightlife.
-Bristol has been an important city and port for over eight centuries now and this long and winding history is visible throughout its streets and buildings.
+Bristol is a vibrant, colourful city with a laid back atmosphere and a world class nightlife.
+It has been an important city and port for centuries, and this long and winding history is visible in its streets and buildings.

 Bristol is a melting pot of cultures where diversity and artistic spirit permeates through every aspect of the city – from the food and graffiti to the plethora of quirky, independent shops!

-With two universities in the city and a strong backpacker presence, the crowd in Bristol is pretty youthful.
-This is evident in the vibrant nightlife that lights up the city most nights of the week.
-Music is also deeply ingrained in the culture, with live music flooding the streets almost constantly and a plethora of international artists calling the city home.
+With two universities and a strong backpacker presence, the crowd in Bristol is pretty youthful.
+This is also evident in the thriving nightlife that lights up the city every night of the week.
+Music is deeply ingrained in the culture, with live music flooding the streets, and a plethora of international artists calling the city home.

 Insider Tips for an AMAZING Weekend in Bristol

-We want you to experience the best of Bristol, so we’ve put together this Bristol travelguide filled with tips and information to help you.
-So if you’re wondering where to go in Bristol, we’ve got you covered.
+We want you to experience the very best of Bristol, so we’ve put together this Bristol travel guide filled with tips and tricks to help you out.
+We’ve got you covered.

-Bristol, UK is divided into several neighborhoods, each with their own distinct charm and atmosphere.
+Bristol is divided into several areas, each with their own distinct charm and atmosphere.

 Check out our guide on where to stay in Bristol for a more detailed breakdown of the best areas!